yaqeen11/Fetal_Health_Classification/Proposal.md

 Classify fetal health in order to prevent child and maternal mortality.
 The goal of this statistical analysis is to help us  use the Cardiotocography (CTG) is during pregnancy to monitor fetal heart rate and uterine contractions.
 It is monitor fetal well-being and allows early detection of fetal distress.
-In this project, I will create a model to classify the outcome of Cardiotocogram test to ensure the well being of the fetus
+In this project, I will create a model to classify the outcome of Cardiotocogram test to ensure the well being of the fetus.

 ## Business Problem: